Louis-Mathieu Molé: Biography

 Molé was born in Paris.
 His father, a president of the parlement of Paris, who came of the family of the famous president noted below, was guillotined during the Terror.
 Count Molé's early days were spent in Switzerland and in England with his mother, a relative of Lamoignon-Malesherbes.

 On his return to France, he studied at the Ecole Centrale des Travaux Publics, and his social education was accomplished in the salon of Pauline de Beaumont, the friend of Châteaubriand and Joubert.
 A volume of Essais de morale et de politique introduced him to the notice of Napoleon, who attached him to the staff of the council of state.
 He became master of requests in 1806, and next year prefect of the Côte-d'Or, Councillor of State and Director-General of Bridges and Roads in 1809, and Count of the Empire in the autumn of the same year.

 He served as Napoleon's advisor on Jewish affairs and was heavily involved with Napoleon's gathering of a Jewish Grand Sanhedrin in 1807.
 Mole initially did not support Jewish emancipation, though he seems to have moderated his position over the course of his involvement with the Sanhedrin and particularly Abraham Furtado.

 In November 1813, he became Minister of Justice.
 Although he resumed his functions as Director-General during the Hundred Days, he excused himself from taking his seat in the Council of State and was apparently not seriously compromised, for Louis XVIII confirmed his appointment as Director-General and made him a peer of France.
 Molé supported the policy of the duc de Richelieu, who in 1817 entrusted to him the direction of the Ministry of Marine, which he held until December 1818.

 From that time, he belonged to the moderate opposition, and he accepted the result of the revolution of 1830 without enthusiasm.
-He was Minister of Foreign Affairs in the first cabinet of Louis Philippe's reign, and was confronted with the task of reconciling the European powers to the change of government.
+He was Minister of Foreign Affairs in the first cabinet of Louis-Philippe I's reign, and was confronted with the task of reconciling the European powers to the change of government.
 The real direction of foreign affairs, however, lay less in his hands than in those of Talleyrand, who had gone to London as the ambassador of the new king.